How I Built This Website

 The most common beginner's mistake is to put everything

 into a single, gigantic page.
-If such a page contains lots
+If your page contains too

-of pictures, it will take forever to load, and some
+many pictures, it will take forever to load.
+Some

 A well-designed website will divide different pieces of